We all have some values in us, whether disabled or not – Ademola Adeleke

 Did I tell you he went to the studio to try music?
-Of course, he did; hoping to be another Cobhams Asuquo or Stevie Wonder but the cost-implication of recording songs was a bit pricey.
+Of course, he did; hoping to be another Cobhams Asuquo or Stevie Wonder but the cost-implications of recording songs were a bit pricey.
 He had no choice than to let go of his budding interest in music.

 Here is an in-depth interview that sheds more light on his personal life and quests.
 I strongly hope that this will encourage someone not to think less of himself but to develop a positive consciousness in the face of a life’s unpredictable events.